 Day 5 — Test and Learn: Get the prototype in front of actual users, and gather their reactions.
 This is what you’ll ultimately use to decide whether to pursue the idea further, or change course.

-Know this going in: you are not building a fully functional prototype during your design sprint.
+Know this going in: you are not building a fully functional prototype during your GV sprint.
 What you are doing is building a facsimile that will give users the general idea while allowing them to fill in the gaps with their imaginations.